bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/Features Overview.md

 - need real-time data updates;
 - if a message is sent while offline, once the user has internet again, the message will be sent;
 - must retrieve information from many different data sources.

-## DynamoDB
+-
 ## API Gateway
 Allows the creation of an HTTP or WebSocket API.
 It can provide a set o features to manage an API.
-Such as monitoring, IAM or Cognito authentication and cache.
-For HTTP APIs, you can even use edge locations,  new interface to an existing application
+Such as monitoring, IAM or Cognito authentication, many AWS services requests, HTTP requests, VPC private APIs and cache.
+For HTTP APIs, you can even use edge locations.
+A use case is to provide a new interface to an existing application.